LibraryCarpentry/lc-marcedit/_episodes/06-manipulating-MARC-data.md

 ### Add/Delete a MARC field
 To add or delete a MARC field, go to Tools in the upper menu in the MarcEditor and scroll down to Add/Delete.
 This will open a new window.
 The Add/Delete functions are on the same menu level and you will need to select the action of either add or delete using the buttons on the right hand side.

-In the top middle section of the window, there are 2 data entry fields, Field and Field Data.
-The MARC field goes into the data entry Field.
-In the Field Data, the indicators, subfields, and information are entered here.
+In the top middle section of the window, there are two data entry fields: Field and Field Data.
+Enter the MARC field number in Field.
+Enter the indicators, subfields, and data in Field Data.
 Remember to include the dollar sign to indicate a subfield.
   ![Add/Delete Window](../assets/img/addDeleteField.png)
   ![Example of Syntax to add or delete a field](../assets/img/example_addDelete.png)